hloni2004/Stellar/SETUP_GUIDE.md

 ESCROW_SECRET=your_new_escrow_secret_key
 ```

+### Environment variables (server)

+After creating `server/.env`, ensure these variables are set (copy from `.env.example`):

+- `SUPABASE_URL` — your Supabase project URL
+- `SUPABASE_ANON_KEY` — optional public anon key for client operations
+- `SUPABASE_SERVICE_ROLE_KEY` or `SUPABASE_SERVICE_KEY` — server-only service role key (preferred on the server)
+- `ESCROW_SECRET` — the escrow Stellar account secret used to release payments (server-only)
+- `HORIZON_URL` and `STELLAR_NETWORK` — (optional) override Stellar network settings

+Security note: Do NOT commit `server/.env` or any secret values to source control.
+If any keys or the escrow secret were accidentally exposed, rotate them immediately from the Supabase dashboard and generate a new escrow account/secret.
+Store production secrets in a secure secrets manager provided by your hosting platform.

 ## 🌟 Step 4: Create New Escrow Account

 ### Generate Escrow Account:

 ```bash
 # Navigate to server directory
 cd server